Albania just might be Europe’s best kept secret!

 There’s a museum within the ruin complex which offers great views of Butrint National Park.

-Not far from the ruins is Syri Kalter, better known as the Blue Eye.
+Not far from the ruins is Syri Kalter, known as the Blue Eye in English.

 The Blue Eye is a natural water spring bubbling up from under a stream.